aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 ## Update Last Saved Property

-Aspose.Words provides an ability to use the [UpdateLastSavedTimeProperty](https://apireference.aspose.com/words/java/com.aspose.words/saveoptions#UpdateLastSavedTimeProperty) property to gets or sets a value determining whether the [LastSavedTime](https://apireference.aspose.com/words/java/com.aspose.words/builtindocumentproperties#LastSavedTime) property is updated before saving.
+Aspose.Words provides an ability to use the [UpdateLastSavedTimeProperty](https://apireference.aspose.com/words/java/com.aspose.words/saveoptions#UpdateLastSavedTimeProperty) property to get or set a value determining whether the [LastSavedTime](https://apireference.aspose.com/words/java/com.aspose.words/builtindocumentproperties#LastSavedTime) property is updated before saving.

 The following code example shows how to set this property and save the document: